Some can jump 50 times the length of their bodies

 Jumping spiders also come in vivid colors, from the translucent jade green of Onomastus kinoi to the brilliant colors of the well-named peacock jumping spider to the pretty spots and stripes and metallic blue mouthparts of the bold jumper.
 Some of these spiders can even change the colors of their eyes.

 Jumping spiders are diurnal, and they’re known for their irregular and somewhat jerky movements as they walk.
 They don’t spin webs, but as they move from place to place they lay down a dragline of silk, so they can pull themselves up if they jump and miss.
-The jumping spider also uses their silk to build nests where they can sleep, molt, make egg cases and protect themselves from inclement weather.
+The jumping spider also uses their silk to build nests where it can sleep, molt, make egg cases, and protect itself from inclement weather.

 It can be said that these spiders live just about anywhere where they can find prey and shelter.
 Indeed, the highest living animal in the world is Euophrys omnisuperstes, a jumping spider that lives on Mount Everest at an elevation of about 22,000 feet.
 The very name of this tiny spider means “standing above everything.”